List of New York Giants broadcasters

-Preseason telecasts not seen nationally air in the area on WNBC, "NBC 4 HD."
+Preseason telecasts not seen nationally aired in the area on WNYW FOX/5 in 2024, due to their usual broadcast partner WNBC NBC/4 covering the Olympics.

 Past

 WFAN has produced the Giants' radio broadcasts since the mid-'90s, but has not always aired them on the station.
 The first year of production saw the games airing on the team's flagship station at the time, WOR.
 For the following season, the radio casts aired simultaneously on both WOR and WFAN, with the games moving solely to the latter the next year.
 In 1999 WFAN decided to begin airing the Giants broadcast on sister station WNEW-FM, a practice it ended after one season.
 The Giants' radio casts moved back to WFAN and has been there ever since.

-The Giants' longtime radio home was WNEW-AM, where games aired from the mid-1950s until 1993 when the station was bought by Bloomberg L.P. and changed its format.
+The Giants' longtime radio home was WNEW-AM, where games aired from 1961 until 1993 when the station was bought by Bloomberg L.P. and changed its format.
 Marty Glickman teamed with Al DeRogatis for a long stretch beginning in the early 1960s on WNEW-AM.
 Chip Cipolla and later Sam Huff joined Glickman after DeRogatis left to join Curt Gowdy on NBC.
 After the WNEW split, games began airing on WOR.
 Glickman moved to the crosstown Jets in 1973 and was succeeded by Marv Albert.
 Jim Gordon succeeded Albert in 1977, beginning an 18-year tenure as the Giants' play-by-play voice.
 Meanwhile, Dick Lynch took over as color analyst in 1976 and continued in that role through the 2007 season, with his last game being Super Bowl XLII.
 Lynch did not return to the booth for 2008 due to illness (leukemia), which took his life in September 2008.